Settle down with your little spooks, grab some fiendish snacks and get your fangs into the perfect Halloween movie!

 16. The Addams Family

 Anjelica Houston rocks the role of Morticia the witch in a classic that’s absolutely stood the test of time.
-The Addams Family still reigns supreme as an all round Halloween favourite – this is a seriously dysfunctional family and we love them!
+The Addams Family still reigns supreme as an all-around Halloween favourite – this is a seriously dysfunctional family and we love them!
 We challenge you NOT to have the theme tune on loop in your head right about… now.

 If ghosts do ever prove to be real, then we want them to be just like Casper the friendly ghost.
 The 1995 version is our favourite, where a paranormal expert and his daughter move into an abandoned house that turns out not to be so abandoned after all.

 Twilight is definitely worth a Halloween airing for tweens and teens (and their middle-aged mums).
 Team Edward or Team Jacob?
-Either way this girl meets boy (with a vampire secret) love tale still makes our heart flutter.
+Either way, this girl meets boy (with a vampire secret) love tale still makes our heart flutter.
 Plus, if nothing else, the soundtrack is pretty cool.